 Must have received treatment with at least 1 or more prior rituximab--containing regimens.

-Anti--CD20 monoclonal antibody (mAb)-)-refractory disease OR anti-CD20 mAb-sensitive disease, as defined per protocol.
+Either anti--CD20 monoclonal antibody (mAb)-)-refractory disease OR anti-CD20 mAb-sensitive disease, as defined per protocol.

 Patients with cutaneous only disease may be enrolled if they have a clearly measurable skin lesion.